ESBigeard/paper_graph/README.md

 * [HybridCite: A Hybrid Model for Context-Aware Citation Recommendation](https://arxiv.org/abs/2002.06406) 2020

-   Focuses on local citation recommendation : input is only a few sentences from a paper the user would be currently writing. based on hyperdoc2vec.
+   based on hyperdoc2vec.
 Proposes to mix algorithms not by weights, but by something inspired from genetic algorithms.
 They mix one algo based on text content, and one algo based on graph structure.
 The idea can be adapted to any 2 aglo that can take a text context and suggest ranked papers.

    If paper A cites paper B, the citation context in paper A tells more about paper B than paper A.